 The registered person should have the tax invoice issued by ISD under rule 54 (1) of the CGST Rules.
-It is also relevant to note that the ineligible portion of ITC distributed should not be availed as ITC.
-Table 4A(4) of Form GSTR-3B may be used for filing up these details.
+It is also relevant to note that the ineligible portion of ITC distributed should be availed first than reversed in table 4B (1) of Form GSTR 3B.
+Table 4A (4) of Form GSTR-3B may be used for filing up these details.